collapsed-stacks/startups/questions/638/what-book-if-any-should-a-beginner-read.md

 - posted by: [Neil](https://stackexchange.com/users/60907/neil) on 2014-09-13
 - score: 1

-<p>My advice is to think every aspect of running your company up from scratch.
+My advice is to think every aspect of running your company up from scratch.
 Don't look to business books.
-Do what you think makes sense and focus on defining and solving each problem you encounter. </p>
+Do what you think makes sense and focus on defining and solving each problem you encounter.

-<p>Perhaps a good book on problem solving techniques would serve you much better. </p>
+Perhaps a good book on problem solving techniques would serve you much better.

 ## Answer 650